-After staying cooped up at home for the past year we all know what a sweet relief daily outdoor exercise can be.
 There are many benefits of going outside, particularly when we’ve been sitting down staring at screens for most of the day.
 Whether it’s doing outdoor workouts or just going for a stroll in your local park, there are so many benefits to exercising outside and breathing some fresh air.
-We’re going to be taking you through all the wondrous benefits of fresh air and what it can do for your mind and body.
+Here are just a few benefits of the great outdoors, and how people of all fitness levels can get involved!

 The sun can also heal a multitude of skin conditions such as: psoriasis, eczema, acne and jaundice.
 Light therapy might not be for everyone and it’s important to consult a dermatologist but we can all benefit from a bit more sunlight.